TUC-NT-DF/student-guide/docs/content-onboarding/working-with-GitHub.md

 The title of PR MUST contain a definition of the current problem ("Problem: ...").
 The proposed solution ("Solution: ...")
 MUST be written in the description field of PR.

+#### Pushing to a repository with 2FA (2 Factor Authentication)

+While pushing to a repository on which 2FA is enabled, you will be asked for a Personal Access Token.
+The procedure on how to create a PAT is described [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Once a PAT is created, please save the PAT somewhere **safe** (you will not be able to view it a second time) and use the same instead of your password.

 !!!
 Important
     **Merging is only done by SUPERVISORS!**
     That means: when you're asked to upload files or update a repository, DO NOT MERGE, but only create a Pull Request and assign it to your supervisor so that they can merge it after checking it.
 So please only follow the [WORKFLOW](../assets/github_workflow_beginner_01.png) mentioned previously!